sofia-huang/DATA441/project3/project3.md

 Interestingly, the Gaussian kernel produced a much worse mean squared error than the rest of the kernels.
 The best was the Tricubic kernel.

-Again, I preformed a K-Fold cross validation on the housing.csv dataset and used the Tricubic kernel, as well as, the optimal f and iter hyperparameters.
+Again, I performed a K-Fold cross validation on the housing.csv dataset and used the Tricubic kernel, as well as, the optimal f and iter hyperparameters.

 ```Python
 mse_lwr = []